abisek001/Netflix_Frontend_Using_React/README.md

 In the project directory, you can run:

--Sign-up page with Firebase authentication.
+1.Sign-up page with Firebase authentication.
--Login page with user validation against Firebase.
+2.Login page with user validation against Firebase.
--Movie list page with horizontal movie listings and hover effect for movie details.
+3.Movie list page with horizontal movie listings and hover effect for movie details.
--Search box and signout option.
+4.Search box and signout option.
--Movie detail page displaying movie information, play button, and more info button.
+5.Movie detail page displaying movie information, play button, and more info button.
--Movie list displayed in a grid.
+6.Movie list displayed in a grid.
--Video player page with playback controls (back, play, volume, speed).
+7.Video player page with playback controls (back, play, volume, speed).

 ### `Prerequisites`

 Before you begin, ensure you have met the following requirements:

--Firebase account for user authentication.
+1.Firebase account for user authentication.
--A code editor (e.g., Visual Studio Code).
+2.A code editor (e.g., Visual Studio Code).
--Node.js and npm installed.
+3.Node.js and npm installed.

 ### `Usage`